 5416 S. Cornell Ave.
 Chicago, IL 60615 (see map)

 Women in Ministry is open to any interested female students, staff, and faculty.
-The group meets for a simple supper, reflection on the Scriptures, and faith sharing from the context of particular challenges that women face in ministry.
+The group meets several times each semester on Thursday evenings for a simple supper, reflection on the Scriptures, and faith sharing from the context of particular challenges that women face in ministry.

 5 - 6 pm prayer and reflection

 6 - 7 pm food and social time